StudentHub-academic-project/docs/docs/index.md

 ## Subsystems
 ### Components:
-* Server - backend component based on Node.js using express.js framework and written on TypeScript.
+* Server - backend component based on [Node.js](https://nodejs.org/en) using [express.js](https://expressjs.com/) framework and written on TypeScript.
 Provides RESTful API and sends responses to the client.
-* Client - frontend component also based on Node.js using React.js framework.
+* Client - frontend component also based on [Node.js](https://nodejs.org/en) using [React.js](https://react.dev/) framework.
 Sends requests to the server and gets responses from it with data.
 * Database - local sqlite database where will be stored all user data.
 Their posts and materials will be stored in local storage under their folder on the server.
+Will be realized with [sqlite3](https://www.npmjs.com/package/sqlite3) and [Sequelize.js](https://www.npmjs.com/package/sequelize) ORM.

 ![StudentHub architecture diagram](./media/architecture-diagram.png)